What To Know About The Prevalence Of Eating Disorders And Peer Pressure

 What is an eating disorder?

 Eating disorders can be described as patterns of distressing and unhealthy eating behaviors.
 People with eating disorders may use unhealthy eating habits to change their physical appearance, experience a sense of control over their lives, or manage difficult emotions.
-However, these behaviors can have negative effects on physical, emotional, and mental health.
+However, these eating behaviors can have negative effects on physical, emotional, and mental health.

 Common eating disorders